 When you have completed the above documents, please save them all in the same folder/directory on your computer as this will make it easier to upload all the documents into the online portal.

 Begin the process by submitting your request online at:

-If you are requesting assistance for EMERGENCY TRAVEL or FUNERAL COST, please follow the steps above and then come directly to ACS in person (1517 Ellis St, BLDG 1201) and a case worker will help you through the process.
+If you are requesting assistance for EMERGENCY TRAVEL or FUNERAL COST, please follow the steps above and then call us at 719-526-4783 for further guidance.

 Identify Your Category to See Instructions on How to Apply.

 Apply in Person at ACS, 1517 Ellis St. BLDG 1201.

 Documents you will need: